 22 NRAs collect other information that can be useful from an environmental perspective.
 Examples include market data (e.g., fixed and mobile (voice) traffic, number of users/subscribers, revenue, turnover, etc.), number of sites and individual connections (also based on access technologies), data consumption and transmission speeds collected within the operations of the NRAs.
 Some NRAs (CZ, HU, IT, CY) openly pointed to the fact that this data is collected for other purposes, e.g., market analysis and/or annual reports on the electronic communications' sector and end users and cannot be currently assessed from an environmental perspective.
-For instance, one NRA (AT) mentioned an Internet monitoring tool they developed, which measures data on fixed and mobile broadband connections such as fixed and mobile data volume.
+For instance, one NRA (AT) mentioned their recurring data collection on fixed and mobile broadband connections as well as fixed and mobile data volume.
 These are then published on a quarterly basis and are available in open data format.
 Secondary usage of the data for environmental purposes could be useful.
 Two NRAs (IE, ES) stated that consumer surveys monitoring the behaviour and trends could be useful to provide additional information sustainability-related end user behaviour and current market trends.
 One of them (IE) specifically dedicated one of their consumer surveys on consumer attitudes towards environmental sustainability.